20 Apr For Buyers-What A Seller Wants

 A really wealth business man told me something when I was young and getting into business.
 He said: “All things being equal, people will do business with people they like.
 All things not being equal, people will still do business with people they like”.
 What great wisdom!
 If your going into a showing or negotiations with a standoff or mean attitude then forget about getting a good price.
 If you are pleasant to deal with and come across reasonable, I’ve seen some pretty amazing offers get accepted because the seller “had a good feeling about that person.”
 I’ve never seen an offer get accepted when the person was trying to intimidate, grind someone, or be standoffish.

 Hopefully this will help you if you are looking to purchase an Orange County Home.
 I’m an expert in this field and if you need someone to assist you through your next real estate purchase then please get ahold of me!
-MalakaiSparks@gmail.com or call me 714.655.1627
+MalakaiSparks@gmail.com or swing by our office in Costa Mesa.

 I can guarantee you I will get you the best possible price for your property- buying or selling.